DavidTPate/pendragon/README.md

 ### Glory from Play
 This is the primary source of Glory.
-If you participated in a scenario last game year, the Glory gained by your character should already be written in the “Glory this Game” box on the character sheet, and ideally recorded in detail on the back of the sheet with a date attached.
+If you participated in a scenario last game year, the Glory gained by your character should already be written in the "Glory this Game" box on the character sheet, and ideally recorded in detail on the back of the sheet with a date attached.
 For example, if you killed a bear while hunting, you might have recorded an award of 10 Glory.

-Transfer the Glory from “Glory this Game” into the main “Glory” box, adding the two totals together for your current total Glory.
+Transfer the Glory from "Glory this Game" into the main "Glory" box, adding the two totals together for your current total Glory.

 ### Glory from Solo Scenario
 Your character may have gone through a solo scenario at the beginning of this Winter Phase.
 With Gamemaster approval, Glory may have been gained thereby.
-For example, the solo scenario entitled “Your Own Land” (see Appendix 3) might have gained you special Glory equal to your Just trait.
+For example, the solo scenario entitled "Your Own Land" (see Appendix 3) might have gained you special Glory equal to your Just trait.

 ### Glory from Unique Honors